-Subsequent to year-end, the Organization entered into lease agreements with the President.
+The Organization entered into a lease agreement for office space, a storage building, and a portion of a house as a crew residence from the President of Living Lands & Waters.
 The office and storage building lease is a three-year lease beginning March 1, 2024 at \$1,500 per month and the crew residence lease is a two year lease beginning October 1, 2024 at \$1,200 per month.
 The Company has classified these leases as operating leases.
 The leases do not include termination options for either party to the lease or restrictive financial or other covenants.
 The risk free rate used by the Company is 4%.